rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

 Indian patent filings are actually due to foreign companies.
 Most are related to technology and manufacturing.
 Leading companies are
 [Qualcum, Samsung, Huwei, Philips, Ericson, Microsoft, etc](https://insights.greyb.com/india-patent-trends-and-statistics/).
 Among Indian educational institutions only LPU, IIT Madras and IIT Bombay crossed 1k mark.
-None of these are in manufacturing.
+However, none of these are in manufacturing.
 The patent applications were for pharmaceutical, medical, computer, IoTs, and environmental technology.

-The discussion on patents may seem entirely disconnected with the issue of coaching industry in the country.
+The discussion on patents may seem entirely orthogonal to the issue of coaching industry in the country.
 I want the reader to understand where we stand in terms of rewarding innovators and the reason behind country's over-reliance on service-sector for economic growth.
 There are umpteen number of sociological reasons for it.
 We possibly cannot over-emphasize the reluctance of Indians to take risk.
-It is a case of survival of an entire family a tyical middle class Indian if one member succeeds to become an Administrative cadre officer, a Doctor, an engineer, or a corporate honcho.
-Coaching industry thrive on it.
-You have fixer everywhere.
+It is a case of survival of an entire family a tyical middle class Indian if one member succeeds to become an Administrative cadre officer, a Police Officer, a Doctor, an engineer, or a corporate honcho.
+Coaching industry thrive on this mindset.
+There is fixer everywhere given right prices.
+Most often people fall prey to cheaters and scammers.
+Yet, desparation gets better of them.
+Laws exist but aparatus for dispensing justice is woefully inadequate.
+Courts function as if humans are immortals.
+Leakage at every stage has made people lose faith in every system.
+After all, it is a zero-sum game to be a middle class Indian.
+Suckers everywhere no one to give solace.